 - Comprehensive Insurance Coverage

 Comprehensive coverage pays for damages caused by an event other than a collision, such as fire, theft or vandalism.
 However, just like collision insurance coverage, your policy will pay for damages, minus your deductible, and will cover only the book value of the motorcycle.

 Uninsured/underinsured motorist insurance coverage covers damages to you and your property caused by another driver who either is uninsured or underinsured to cover your damages.
 This coverage typically pays for medical treatment, lost wages and other damages.
 If your uninsured/underinsured motorist insurance coverage includes property damage, then your motorcycle would also be covered under the same circumstances.

 If you decide to add on any optional accessories such as chrome parts, a custom paint job, trailers or sidecars, you should look into obtaining additional or optional equipment coverage.
 Most comprehensive and collision insurance coverages will only cover the factory standard parts on your motorcycle.

 If you are a seasonal rider, even though you can't enjoy riding your bike in the winter months, you can enjoy increased savings with a lay-up insurance policy.
 There's no need to fully insure your cycle if it's stored for an extended period of time.
 With a lay-up insurance policy, all coverage except comprehensive is suspended for a specified period of time.
 Ask us for more details about this more affordable seasonal coverage option.

-Call our office today at 800-724-0695 to learn more about all of our affordable vehicle insurance and personal risk management solutions.
+Call your local office to learn more about all of our affordable vehicle insurance and personal risk management solutions.